KillSwitch422/MKS-TFT24-Laser-CnC/README.md

 # MKS-TFT24-NEW-Theme
-New LCD pictures for TFT24 display from MAKERBASE-MKS specific for Laser cnc, using Grbl.
+New Icon set for TFT24 display from MAKERBASE-MKS specific for Laser cnc, using Grbl.

 ## &#x1F534; This is a work in progress! - The files are not correct yet &#x1F534;